maryannintech/sincerely-me/README.md

 ## 🎯 Development Purpose

 This project was created as a learning exercise to practice full-stack development skills.
 While fully functional, I've chosen not to deploy this application publicly as it serves as a personal portfolio piece demonstrating my capabilities with React, Supabase, and modern web development practices.

-The focus was on building a complete, polished application from concept to implementation.
+This marks my first experience working with a backend service, using Supabase for database management, authentication, and real-time functionality.
+The focus was on building a complete, polished application from concept to implementation, bridging the gap between frontend-only projects and full-stack development.

 ## 📄 License